adityajha2005/edgen-staking/docs/LayerEdgeStaking.md

 ### Tier Transitions

-When users join or leave, tier boundaries may change, affecting other users:
+When users join or leave, tier boundaries may change, affecting other users.
+Let's look at some concrete examples:

+#### Example 1: Adding a New User Without Tier Changes

 ```
            Before: 10 users                 After: 11 users